anisha-ban/BeamTrellis/README.md

     - `add_stanford_primer_positions.py` (is this used or integrated into synde_generate_sim_targets?)
     - `my_utils.py`: contains helper functions for the aforementioned new scripts

-Usage of these scripts can be found in xxxxxxxxxxx
+Usage of these scripts can be found in `scripts` folder of this [Git repo](https://github.com/anisha-ban/decoding-raw-nanopore-signals-dna-storage).

 ## How new FAST5 datasets are accommodated